kateaew/Assignment_one/README.md

 The agents then share parts they've eaten with a neighbour and a calculation is written out as a csv file at the end of the script to show how much has been stored by each agent.

+The other files included in this GitHub repository show the other practicals which have been completed.
+The two files mentioned above are the final product and show the animation part of the module.

 ## Testing
 Simple tests using the print function have been carried out throughout the programme.
 This not only lets the user know the programme is running, but also that each stage has been completed.
 At the end of the programme a message says 'Process completed' to let the user know it is finished running.